top of page

 for the right time, at the right temperature.

-3) Use heat treat protocols that ensure the finest grain size and carbides for the steel being used
+3) Use heat treat protocols that ensure the finest grain and carbide size for the steel being used.

 4) Grind the bevels and sharpen the blade appropriately for its intended purpose!
 I have equipment, jigs, and fixtures to set bevel angles at precise, fixed angles.
 Keith Nix Knives have no faceting, no "wandering" of the bevel angle, and every knife has a hand-finished, diamond-honed, leather-stropped edge.

-I have many unique, beautiful, exotic, locally salvaged, and responsibly sourced wood blocks!
+I have many unique, beautiful, exotic and locally salvaged, and responsibly sourced wood blocks!

 When people look at your knife, most will see the handle first.
 It may be all they look at.
 Check out some of the handle materials I offer HERE!